To main content

 Board accountability and transparency underpin appropriate and prudent tax behaviour.
-Some multinational enterprises have begun to make public their tax policies.
-This is nevertheless not default behaviour.
-The G20/OECD Principles of Corporate Governance highlight how boards increasingly are expected to oversee the finance and tax planning strategies management is allowed to conduct, and to discourage the pursuit of aggressive tax avoidance not in shareholders’ long-term interest.
+Some multinational enterprises have begun to make public their global tax policies.
+This is nevertheless not yet default behaviour.
+The G20/OECD Principles of Corporate Governance highlight how boards increasingly are expected to oversee the finance and tax planning strategies management is allowed to conduct, and to discourage the pursuit of aggressive tax avoidance.
 The OECD Guidelines for Multinational Enterprises emphasise the role of internal tax control functions and that boards should be informed of material tax risks.
 We share the view that corporate tax strategy is a board responsibility.

 Our expectations on tax and transparency rest on three main principles.
-The first is that taxes should be paid where economic value is generated.
+The first is that companies should comply with the letter and the spirit of tax laws and pay appropriate taxes where economic value is generated.
 The second is that company tax arrangements are a board responsibility.
-The third is that public country-by-country reporting is a core element of transparent corporate tax disclosure.
+The third is that tax transparency, including public country-by-country reporting, is a core element of responsible tax behaviour.

 A. Implement appropriate and prudent tax policies